 The growing prevalence of antibiotic resistance has intensified demand for novel antimicrobials to replace or complement existing treatments for infectious diseases.
-Recent incentives such as the 10×20 Initiative and the Global Antimicrobial Resistance Research Innovation Fund encourage investment and a commitment to the development of new antibacterial drugs.1 Given the effectiveness of the innate immune system in providing the first line of defence against infection, considerable research effort has focused on investigating the activities of antimicrobial peptides (AMPs), with a view to their deployment as templates for innovative therapeutic design.2-5 AMPs typically contain fewer than 50 amino acids, are cationic and play a fundamental role in host defence, functioning as both antimicrobial agents and modulators of the inflammatory response.6-11 AMPs display potent antimicrobial activity against a range of clinically important pathogens, including bacterial, fungal and parasitic species.12-16 However, despite promising biological properties, AMPs are highly susceptible to degradation by host proteinases, which has hindered their exploitation as novel therapeutics including limited success in clinical trials.^{2-8,15-19}
+Recent incentives such as the 10 × '20 Initiative and the Global Antimicrobial Resistance Research Innovation Fund encourage investment and a commitment to the development of new antibacterial drugs.
+Given the effectiveness of the innate immune system in providing the first line of defence against infection, considerable research effort has focused on investigating the activities of antimicrobial peptides (AMPs), with a view to their deployment as templates for innovative therapeutic design.2-5 AMPs typically contain fewer than 50 amino acids, are cationic and play a fundamental role in host defence, functioning as both antimicrobial agents and modulators of the inflammatory response.
+6-11 AMPs display potent antimicrobial activity against a range of clinically important pathogens, including bacterial, fungal and parasitic species.
+12-16 However, despite promising biological properties, AMPs are highly susceptible to degradation by host proteinases, which has hindered their exploitation as novel therapeutics including limited success in clinical trials.
+2-8,15-19

-In the search for peptidomimetics that retain potent antimicrobial activity yet also exhibit enhanced proteolytic stability, α -peptoids (N-substituted glycines) have emerged as highly promising candidates.
-In α -peptoids, the side chain of each residue (monomer) is located on the nitrogen in the amide backbone (Fig. 1).
-This allows peptoids to keep many of the advantageous properties of AMPs (e.g. amphilicity) but, with the inclusion of a tertiary amide backbone, significantly parasites31-33 and fungi.^{25,34-36} These studies highlight the clear potential that peptoids offer as a new class of antimicrobials but in order to progress their clinical development a more detailed study of their toxicity towards mammalian however, these assays cannot necessarily be used to predict toxicity more generally against mammalian cells.
-For example, many peptoids in the literature are based upon peptoid
+In the search for peptidomimetics that retain potent antimicrobial activity yet also exhibit enhanced proteolytic stability, α-peptoids (N-substituted glycines) have emerged as highly promising candidates.
+In $\alpha$ -peptoids, the side chain of each residue (monomer) is located on the nitrogen in the amide backbone (Fig. 1).
+This allows peptoids to keep many of the advantageous properties of AMPs (e.g. amphilicity) but, with the inclusion of a tertiary amide backbone, significantly improve their resistance to enzymatic degradation.

+Peptoids have been shown to have potency against a wide variety of Gram-positive and negative bacteria, 21-30 parasites31-33 and fungi.25,34-36 These studies highlight the clear potential that peptoids offer as a new class of antimicrobials but in order to progress their clinical development a more detailed study of their toxicity towards mammalian cells needs to be undertaken.